snowcodie/snowcodie/README.md

 Built a comprehensive full-stack travel booking and management SaaS platform using Next.js 16, React 19, TypeScript, and MySQL with Prisma ORM.
 The application handles vehicle bookings, event management, destination showcases, and payment processing through Stripe integration.
 **Technologies:** Next.js, Next.js API routes, MySQL

+### **Algo Visualizer - Next,Next API**
+Algo Visualizer is an open full-stack educational project built with Next.js 14 and TypeScript, offering interactive visualizations for 10+ algorithms, including sorting, pathfinding, and AVL/Red-Black trees.
+It also features step-by-step JWT authentication and SSL/TLS handshake demos, custom cryptographic utilities, and Canvas-based visualizers.
+Deployed with Docker on DigitalOcean, it showcases modern web development, security, and cloud skills.
+The project is fully open—anyone can contribute or use the code for their own purposes.